quangdle/eh-i18n-extension/README.md

-# VS Code Create Locale Key
+# EH i18n - VS Code Create Locale Key

 A VS Code extension for creating a new key in a JSON locale file and replacing selected text with a reference to that key.